elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 > *The top level object is either an `NSArray` or an `NSDictionary`.*

-This is an interesting limitation, because the standard [^ only as of [RFC 7518 §2](https://tools.ietf.org/html/rfc7158#section-2)] actually allows any JSON value as a top-level root object.
+This is an interesting limitation, because as of [RFC 7518 §2](https://tools.ietf.org/html/rfc7158#section-2) the standard allows any JSON value as a top-level root object.
 And there is also an important piece of advice:

 > *Other rules may apply.
 Calling `isValidJSONObject:` or attempting a conversion are the definitive ways to tell if a given object can be converted to JSON data.*

 I couldn't find which "other rules" they refer to.
 So on the event of unexpected behaviour we have to use `isValidJSONObject:` to debug.

 This lack of support of the latest standard is probably the fundamental reason that justifies writing an alternative JSON serialiser.
-Although, to be honest, I have rarely found myself receiving a JSON object where the top-level object was not a dictionary or an array. ([See attached screenshots, `public static var allowFragments: JSONSerialization.ReadingOptions { get }`])
+Although, to be honest, I have rarely found myself receiving a JSON object where the top-level object was not a dictionary or an array.
+In any case, passing the `.AllowFragments` option disables this limitation (thanks to [@flufffel](https://twitter.com/flufffel) for pointing this out).

 ## What's wrong with parsing JSON?